 Author contributions.
-Rabab Yassine carried out the simulations and the field experiments in collaboration with Hélène Roux, Ludovic Cassan and Olivier Frysou.
-Rabab Yassine wrote the manuscript with support from Ludovic Cassan and Hélène Roux.
-François Pérès helped supervise the project and organize stakeholders meeting to communicate the results with the elected representatives.
+RY carried out the simulations and the field experiments in collaboration with HR, LC, and OF.
+RY wrote the article with support from LC and HR.
+FP helped supervise the project and organise a stakeholder meeting to communicate the results with elected representatives.